celestiaorg/CIPs/cips/cip-19.md

 [**RowID**](#rowid): A RowID of the sample.
 It MUST follow [RowID](#rowid) formatting and field validity rules.

 **ColumnIndex**: A uint16 representing the column index of the sampled share; in other words, the share index in the row.
 The 16 bit limit fits data squares up to 2TB.
-It MUST stay within the number of Column roots in [DAH][dah].
+It MUST stay within the number of [DAH][dah] Column roots reduced by one.

 [Serialized](#serialization-for-share-identifiers) SampleID MUST have a length of 12 bytes.